 United States

-H-1B, E-3 and H-1B1 status holders in the US are among the most common individuals who may face challenges working remotely or in a hybrid environment, as their immigration statuses are tied to the job location(s) disclosed in their filings.
+H-1B, E-3 and H-1B1 status holders in the United States are among the most common individuals who may face challenges working remotely or in a hybrid environment, as their immigration statuses are tied to the job location(s) disclosed in their filings.
 USCIS officers ensure compliance with approved petitions by visiting the company offices and other work locations listed on an employee’s approved petition.
 If employees are working outside their registered area of employment, this could result in revocation of their immigration status and trigger an employer compliance audit by the Department of Labor.

 If an employee’s new work location (including a remote work location) will be within the same area of intended employment listed in their approved petition or application, an employer may only need to repost the Labor Condition Approval (LCA) or LCA filing notice and update the associated Public Access File (PAF) to support that employee’s new work location.